gravitational/gravity/docs/6.x/quickstart.md

 Gravity is a Kubernetes packaging solution so it only runs on computers capable of running Kubernetes.
 For this tutorial, you will need:

-* A x86_64 Linux machine or a VM for building a cluster image.
+* A x86_64 Linux machine or a VM for building a Cluster Image that is running one of the [supported Linux distributions](requirements/#distributions).
-  Let's call it "a developer's box".
-* We recommend taking a look at the [list of supported Linux distributions](requirements/#distributions).
 * Docker version 17 or newer.
 Run `docker info` before continuing to make sure you have Docker up and running.
-Tip: you can quickly install it via `curl -L https://get.docker.com/ | bash -` and do not forget to add yourself to "docker" group via `sudo usermod -aG docker $USER`
+You can quickly install Docker via `curl -L https://get.docker.com/ | bash -`
 * You must be a member of the `docker` group.
 Run `groups` command to make sure `docker` group is listed.
+If not, you can add yourself to the "docker" group via `sudo usermod -aG docker $USER`
 * You must install [Helm](https://docs.helm.sh/using_helm/#installing-helm).
 * You must have `git` installed to clone the example application repo.
 * A _target cluster_ of Linux nodes.
-It can be just one machine, but three is better.
+It can be just one machine but this example quickstart will use three.
-  You'll be installing the cluster image into this cluster, creating a new Kubernetes instance.
 The nodes in a target cluster must have at least 2GB of RAM and 40GB of free disk space.
-  They must not have Docker or any other container runtime installed on them.
+They must **_not_** have Docker or any other container runtime installed on them.
 * You must have `sudo` privileges on all nodes.

 ## Getting the Tools